input-output-hk/Certification-working-group/Cardano Threat Intelligence/README.md

 - Identify potential threats before they cause harm
 - Improve the overall security posture of the Cardano network
 - Mitigate potential financial, reputational, and operational risks
-- Stay ahead of emerging threats and vulnerabilities
+- Stay ahead of emerging threats and vulnerabilities/weaknesses

-## How Does the Cardano Threat Intelligence Repository Categorize Vulnerabilities?
+## How Does the Cardano Threat Intelligence Repository Categorize Vulnerabilities/Weaknesses?

-The Cardano Threat Intelligence repository uses a folder structure to categorize vulnerabilities by the different layers of Cardano's blockchain.
-The folders are categorized into network, on-chain, and off-chain categories.
-Each vulnerability is then numbered by the CTI as a reference method.
+The Cardano Threat Intelligence repository uses a folder structure to categorize vulnerabilities/weaknesses by the different layers of Cardano's blockchain.
+The folders are categorized into on-chain, off-chain, network and  miscellaneous categories.
+Each vulnerability/weaknesses is then numbered by the CTI as a reference method.
-The Cardano Threat Intelligence (CTI) repository categorizes vulnerabilities based on a standardized numbering system.
+The Cardano Threat Intelligence (CTI) repository categorizes vulnerabilities/weaknesses based on a standardized numbering system.

 Format: CTI-YYYY-AAA-TTNN

 CTI: Acronym for "Cardano Threat Intelligence"
 YYYY: A four-digit year of discovery
-AAA: A three-letter identifier that represents the protocol or network (e.g., ADA for Cardano mainchain, MKD for Milkomeda sidechain, etc.)
+AAA: A three-letter identifier that represents the protocol or network (e.g., ADA for Cardano main-chain, MKD for Milkomeda side-chain, etc.)
-TT: A two-digit combination of high-level category and subcategory codes representing the type of threat/vulnerability.
+TT: A two-digit combination of high-level category and subcategory codes representing the type of vulnerability/weaknesses.
 The following categories and subcategories have been established:

 - 10: On-chain vulnerabilities
   - 01: Smart contract vulnerabilities
   - 02: Consensus mechanism vulnerabilities
-  - 03: Governance vulnerabilities
+  - ...
-  - 04: Token standards and contract library vulnerabilities
 - 20: Off-chain vulnerabilities
   - 01: Oracle-related vulnerabilities
   - 02: Sidechain-related vulnerabilities
-  - 03: Delegation vulnerabilities
+  - ...
 - 30: Network vulnerabilities
   - 01: DDoS attack vulnerabilities
   - 02: Peer-to-peer network attack vulnerabilities
-  - 03: Routing attack vulnerabilities
+  - ...
 - 40: Miscellaneous vulnerabilities
+- 50: On-chain Weaknesses
+  - 01: Smart contract Weaknesses
+  - 02: Consensus mechanism Weaknesses
+  - ...
+- 60: Off-chain Weaknesses
+  - 01: Oracle-related Weaknesses
+  - 02: Sidechain-related Weaknesses
+  - ...
+- 70: Network Weaknesses
+  - 01: DDoS attack Weaknesses
+  - 02: Peer-to-peer network attack Weaknesses
+  - ...
+- 80: Miscellaneous Weaknesses

-NN: A two-digit vulnerability number assigned within the given category and subcategory
+NN: A two-digit vulnerability/weaknesses number assigned within the given category and subcategory

 Examples:

-- CTI-2021-ADA-1101: Reentrancy vulnerability in Cardano smart contract
+- CTI-2021-ADA-1101: Reentrancy vulnerability/weaknesses in Cardano smart contract
 - CTI-2022-MKD-2202: Incorrect handling of error conditions in Milkomeda oracle
 - CTI-2023-ADA-3101: DDoS attack on Cardano network
 - CTI-2024-MKD-3302: Routing attack on Milkomeda

 This numbering system provides a more comprehensive way to categorize different types of vulnerabilities for the Cardano ecosystem, with a lot of available sub-categories without having to compromise on the length of the code used in the numbering system.
-By assigning two-digit categories and two-digit codes to individual vulnerabilities, it simplifies vulnerability tracking and knowledge sharing among security researchers, developers and blockchain experts wanted to dig deeper into a particular vulnerability or category.
+By assigning two-digit categories and two-digit codes to individual vulnerabilities, it simplifies vulnerability/weaknesses tracking and knowledge sharing among security researchers, developers and blockchain experts wanted to dig deeper into a particular vulnerability/weaknesses or category.

 ## How can others collaborate and contribute to Cardano Threat Intelligence?